Is wine a good investment?

 Wine index, photo: liv-ex.com

-Digitization and online auctions attract younger buyers aged 35-55, which is changing the demographics of the market.
-Regular updates of the Liv-ex indexes, replacing less popular wines with more actively traded ones, ensure their relevance and accuracy.
-The fine wine market remains dynamic, offering both risks and opportunities for investors.
-The market is also interesting non-alcoholic drinks.
+Digitization and online auctions are attracting younger buyers aged 35-55, shifting the market’s demographics.
+Regular updates to Liv-ex indices, which involve replacing less popular wines with those traded more actively, ensure their relevance and accuracy.
+The fine wine market remains dynamic, presenting both risks and opportunities for investors.
+The market for non-alcoholic spirits is also intriguing.

 Or maybe your own vineyard